odota/core/README.md

 * Initialize Postgres: `sudo docker exec -i postgres psql -- postgres://postgres@localhost < sql/init.sql`
 * Create tables: `sudo docker exec -i postgres psql -- postgres://yasp:yasp@localhost/yasp < sql/create_tables.sql`
 * Get a terminal into the running container: `sudo docker exec -it yasp bash`
-* Run the application with one of the following: (this will run under nodemon so file changes automatically restart the server):
-  * `npm run dev` Run one instance of each service.
-  * `npm run dev web` Runs just the web server.
-Useful for developing just the frontend CSS/JS.
+* Start the services you want to run:
+  * `pm2 start web --watch` The `--watch` flag tells pm2 to restart the server when it detects a file change.
+Replace `web` with the name of the service you want to run.
-  * `npm run dev web,parser,requests,retriever` The minimal setup for being able to open the site in a browser and request parses by ID (which is a useful end-to-end test).
+  * `web,parser,requests,retriever` These are the minimal services for being able to open the site in a browser and request parses by ID (which is a useful end-to-end test).
+  * `pm2 logs web` You can use this command to inspect the output of the service.
+  * `pm2 delete all` Stop everything.
 * Useful commands
   * `npm run watch`: If you want to make changes to client side JS, you will want to run the watch script in order to automatically rebuild after making changes.
   * `npm test` runs the full test suite.
 Use `mocha` for more fine-grained control over the tests you want to run.